 Despite the extensive research conducted by Noble-prize winners D.Kanehmman, A.Tversky and others, risk managers continue to use expert judgement, risk maps/matrices, probability x impact scales, surveys and workshops to capture and assess risks.
 These tools do not provide accurate results (mildly put), they never have and never will.
 Just stop using them.
 There are better tools for integrating risk analysis into decision making.

-Building the culture of risk awareness is critical to any organisation’s success, yet so few modern risk managers invest in it.
-Instead of doing risk workshops, risk managers should teach employees about risk perception, cognitive biases, fundamentals of ISO31000:2009 and how to integrate risk analsysis into their day to day activities and decision making.
+Building the culture of risk awareness is critical to any organization’s success, yet so few modern risk managers invest in it.
+Instead of doing risk workshops, risk managers should teach employees about risk perception, cognitive biases, fundamentals of ISO31000:2009 and how to integrate risk analysis into their day to day activities and decision making.

-D. Risk managers are too busy chaising the unicorn
+D. Risk managers are too busy chasing the unicorn